datacamp-content-public/POL-306-Applied-Research-Methods/chapter3.md

 xp: 100
 ```

-Now we will briefly explore histograms in R.
+First we will briefly explore histograms in R.

 Histograms are done by using the function `hist()`.
 Like most of our functions it expects that the first thing it encounters will be the variable you want a histogram of.
 It also has a lot of other attributes: